RevealBi/Documentation/en/datasources/supported-data-sources/google-drive.md

 To use your Google Drive data, follow the steps below.

-1. Upon selecting your Google Drive (or a folder inside it), you will be prompt to choose an account and connect it to the app:
+1. Upon selecting your Google Drive (or a folder inside it), you will be prompt to choose an account and connect it to the app.
+Enter your **login credentials** or choose an an account and select *Next*.

     <img src="images/google-drive-login-credentials.png" alt="Google Drive Login" class="responsive-img" width="50%">

-    Enter your **login credentials** or choose an an account and select *Next*.

 2. An **authorization prompt** will pop up.
 You can select **Allow** to finish the process.

    <img src="images/google-drive-permissions.png" alt="Google Drive Login" class="responsive-img" width="40%">